Cadmus: Origins of Cadmus and his myth

 Cadmus was used as an identification figure by the Argives, representing an intriguing example of mythical requisition in relation to the wars between Argos and Thebes.
-According to the Argive legend, Cadmus' father Agenor was descended from the Argive princess Io.
+According to the Argive legend, Cadmus's father Agenor was descended from the Argive princess Io.
 In this light, Cadmus becomes an Argive and Thebes his "home away from home", which is connected with the emergence of hybrid identities during the period of the Great Colonization.

 Hittite records controversy

-It has been argued by various scholars, that in a letter from the King of Ahhiyawa to the Hittite King, written in the Hittite language in c.
+It has been argued by various scholars that in a letter from the King of Ahhiyawa to the Hittite King, written in the Hittite language in c.
 1250 BC, a specific Cadmus was mentioned as a forefather of the Ahhijawa people.
 The latter term most probably referred to the Mycenaean world (Achaeans), or at least to a part of it.
 Nevertheless, this reading about a supposed Cadmus as historical person is rejected by most scholars.